otago-polytechnic-bit-courses/ID737001-game-development/lecture-notes/02-design-patterns.md

 ### Task Four

-In **Pong**, use the following resource - https://youtu.be/aUi9aijvpgs?si=nZ8eXWad94hnbK69 to implement a save and load system using the **Singleton** pattern.
+In **Pong**, use the following resource - https://youtu.be/aUi9aijvpgs?si=nZ8eXWad94hnbK69 to implement a high score save and load system using the **Singleton** pattern.

 ---